SmartHomePrivacyProject/VCFingerprinting/pcap2csv/README.md

 ```
 The resulting CSV files will be saved in the 'csv/' directory with the name \<filename_n.csv> for n number of traces.

 *NOTE*: Currently the burst detection function only works with shorter traffic bursts.
-At this point we should make sure
+At this point you should make sure
-we do cursory checks of the burst ranges and compare them to trace files to make sure burst detection is working as intended.
+you do cursory checks of the burst ranges and compare them to trace files to make sure burst detection is working as intended.

 **Dependencies**
 Python 3.6